Matt Drudge: Books

 The Drudge Revolution: The Inside Story of How Talk Radio, Fox News, and a Gift Shop Clerk with an Internet Connection Took Down the Mainstream Media was published on July 28, 2020.
 The book's author, Matthew Lysiak, interviewed over 200 former friends and associates, including former Drudge Report editor Joseph Curl.

 Drudge wrote a book with Julia Phillips in 2000 titled Drudge Manifesto, which reached the New York Times Best Seller list.
 The book features a transcript of a Q&A session conducted at the National Press Club on June 2, 1998, which lays out Drudge's raison d'être.
 It also contains copies of emails sent to Drudge by his readers, transcripts of Drudge talking to his cat, and extensive descriptions of parties Drudge has attended and how the celebrities there reacted to him.
 A review in The Washington Post said: "Indeed, while Drudge Manifesto runs 247 pages ...
 Which leaves, in the end, 112 pages of new material, including nine pages of poetry."
 A review from the Columbia Journalism Review stated: "By any standard, Drudge's book is padded", and: "It is a weird, stream-of-conscious mixture of telling readers how he got his stories and mocking his critics."

 Influence

-In 2024, Drudge was named Mediaite’s Most Influential in News Media.
-Mediaite stated, “Drudge will remain a dominant player – and potentially painful thorn in Trump’s side – for the next four years."